meirelesff/rscielo/README.md

 Electronic Library Online Platform (Scielo.br)](http://www.scielo.br/).
 The retrieved data includes journal’s details and citation counts;
-article’s contents, footnotes, bibliographic references; and many other common information used in bibliometric studies The package also offers functions to quickly summarize the scrapped data.
+article’s contents, footnotes, bibliographic references; and many other common information used in bibliometric studies.
+The package also offers functions to quickly summarize the scrapped data.

 ### Installing